ResearchComputing/Documentation/docs/compute/data-transfer.md

 rsync -r <username>@dtn.rc.colorado.edu:<path-to-directory> <target-path>
 ```

 Once you've typed the `rsync` command, press Enter.
-Accept your Duo 2-Factor notification.
+If prompted, enter your password and then accept your Duo 2-Factor notification.
 If the connection succeeds you will see your transfer begin.

 ```{note}
 rsync is not available on Windows by default, but [may be installed